jro31/jethro-codes/_articles/templates/next-js.md

   - Update the `<meta name='keywords' content='these, are, some, keywords, about, my project' />` line to be some keywords about your project.
   - Uncomment the `<meta name='twitter:site' content='@my-site-twitter-handle' />` line and add the Twitter handle you want associated to your app.
 - If your app will have a navbar, you should put it in `components/layout/index.js`, _above_ the `<main>{props.children}</main>` line.

+And with that you're ready to go.
+Happy hacking!